 Bring a Friend

 Use one on one peer modeling (with peer who is standing/walking).
-Bring out toy in open space at a height that encourages standing and manipulating.
-Allow your child the opportunity to watch and engage with other child.
-Tossing a soft ball or balloon back and forth can be a great motivator for standing!
+Allow child the opportunity to watch and engage with peer.
+Passing a soft ball back and forth can be a great motivator for standing!
 This is also a great way to incorporate hand eye coordination skills!

 Bouncing and weight shifting on a therapy ball is a fun way to build trunk strength and stability needed for standing and walking.